Have you Been Charged with Possession of Cocaine with Intent to Distribute?

-The police used an illegal stop: One defense available to you that your Lawyer can investigate is whether the police conducted an illegal, stop, detention, or search when they discovered the cocaine.
+The police used an illegal stop: One defense available to you that your Georgia Possession of Cocaine with Intent to Distribute Attorney can investigate is whether the police conducted an illegal, stop, detention, or search when they discovered the cocaine.
 Police officers must have a Constitutional basis for both stopping you and searching you.
 If the stop is found to be unconstitutional, then anything found as a result of the search will be suppressed.
 If that occurs, your case will be dismissed based on a lack of evidence.

 Innocence: Witness testimony or an alibi can be used to help prove your innocence.
-Any evidence like that can assist in proving your innocence so contact one of our Lawyers today to help with your case.
+Any evidence like that can assist in proving your innocence so contact one of our Georgia Possession of Cocaine with Intent to Distribute Lawyers today to help with your case.

-It was a private resident not at a housing project or park: If the location was at a private residence and no one under the age of 17 was present, then your Attorney could use evidence to help get your sentence reduced or obtain a lesser charge.
+It was a private resident not at a housing project or park: If the location was at a private residence and no one under the age of 17 was present, then your Possession of Cocaine with Intent to Distribute Attorney in Georgia could use evidence to help get your sentence reduced or obtain a lesser charge.

 The amount was not enough to distribute: Courts have found that if the amount seized was of small amount; then, that could lead to the presumption that the cocaine was not going to be used for distribution but instead; for personal use.
 Although there is no bright-line rule for what sum amounts to distribution, the Court decides on a case-by-case basis, and our Cocaine Attorneys could use this defense to try and get your charge lowered to possession of cocaine.